Best Student Credit Cards

 Credit cards are a powerful tool when used correctly.
 Student credit cards can help young adults build credit, earn rewards, and learn financial responsibility.
-However, when used incorrectly credit cards can be as crushing as high interest student loan debt.
-In February, the New York Federal Reserve reported that credit card balances rose to $733 billion by the end of 2015’s fourth quarter.
+However, when misused, credit cards can be as crushing as high-interest student loan debt.
+The New York Federal Reserve reported in May 2018 that credit card balances had reached $815 billion.

-In our April survey, we were able to collect responses from 468 undergraduate and graduate students at three different 4-year institutions (2 public, 1 private).
-We surveyed at two colleges in the Bay Area, and at one institution on the East Coast.
+In our survey, we collected responses from 468 undergraduate and graduate students at three four-year institutions (two public, one private).
+We surveyed at two colleges in the San Francisco Bay Area and one institution on the East Coast.

 Our goal was to find out what current college students do and do not know about credit cards.
 Here are the results of our survey:

-1. Do you have a credit card in your own name?
+1. Do you have a credit card in your name?

-38.46% of students surveyed currently had a credit card in their own name.
+38.46% of students surveyed had a credit card in their name.

 Questions 2 through 9 were asked only to individuals with credit cards.